See below for a breakdown of what each transaction filter means and does.

 The payment type transaction filter is the payment method that the customer has used.

-Payment types include: Gift, Loyalty (credit or stamp), Cashless (linked debit card), Upfront, Refund, Surcharge or Vend
+Payment types include: Gift, Loyalty (Credit, Stamp or Order Ahead), Cashless (Linked Debit Card), Upfront, Refund, Surcharge or Vend

 The LoyLap amount is the same as the payment/order total - so if you're looking to locate transactions that were a specific amount or in a specific price range then use this filter.